matejak/imreg_dft/doc/cli.rst

 * Quickly tune the advanced image registration settings.
 * Use ``ird`` in a script and process batches of images instead of one-by-one.
   (``ird`` can't do it, but you can call it in the script, possibly using `GNU Paralell <http://www.gnu.org/software/parallel>`_.)

+Additionally, there are two more scripts --- see their documentation in the :ref:`utilities section <utils>`.

 General considerations
 ----------------------